shabrina12/shabrina12/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Shabrina Putri
 ======================================================================================================================================

-Undergraduate student interested in web development
+fresh graduate interested in web development
 ---------------------------------------------------

-I'm a senior year computer engineering undergraduate student at Institut Teknologi Sepuluh Nopember in Surabaya, Indonesia.
+I'm a fresh graduate of computer engineering at Institut Teknologi Sepuluh Nopember in Surabaya, Indonesia.
 I'm currently focusing on learning about front end web development

 * 🌍  I'm based in Surabaya, Indonesia
 * ✉️  You can contact me at [shabbrina5@gmail.com](mailto:shabbrina5@gmail.com)